divo/itypist/index.md

 ### Support or Contact

 Having trouble with iTypist?
-Open an issue [contact support](https://github.com/divo/itypist/issues) and we’ll help you sort it out.
+Open an [issue](https://github.com/divo/itypist/issues) and we’ll help you sort it out.